Grettisbæli - the Lair of the Viking Grettir the Strong in Öxarnúpur in North-East Iceland

-On our trip to Melrakkaslétta plain, we drove down to Öxarfjörður fjord, where one can find a lair of the notorious Viking, Grettir the Strong Ásmundarson (ca 996-1031).
-Grettir was one of the best known Vikings in Iceland and his story is told in the Grettis Saga (written around year 1300).
+On our trip to Melrakkaslétta plain in North-East Iceland, we drove down to Axarfjörður fjord - also called Öxarfjörður, where one can find a lair of the notorious Viking, Grettir the Strong Ásmundarson (born around 996).

-One of these lairs are located in the mountain Öxarnúpur, a 146 m mountain, made of basalt columns.
+One of these lairs is located in the mountain Öxarnúpur, a 146 m mountain, made of basalt columns.
 It is a massive rock with a lot of scree, making it difficult to mount.

 There is a path leading from the parking lot through the land of the farmer and up to the Grettisbæli lair.
-It takes ca 25 minutes to get to the lair and it is a bit steep walk up the mountain.
+It takes some 25 minutes to get to the lair and it is a bit steep hike up the mountain.

 The lair cannot be seen from below and it isn't until one actually stands on the protruding cliff that it is obvious that this was the lair of Grettir the Strong, his hiding place.